uncfez/webpage/content/authors/estevecodina/_index.md

 3. Mathematical programming models and methods for the design and planning at a strategic and tactical level of public transport networks.
 4. Models and applications of ICTs.

-Publications and projects can be found at [ https://futur.upc.edu/EsteveCodinaSancho](https://futur.upc.edu/EsteveCodinaSancho).
 He was the Organizer of the 22nd Meeting of the EURO Working Group on Transportation in Barcelona in 2019.